James K. Polk Office Building, Suite 400

 Nashville, TN 37243-0333

 A scenic byway is a roadway with a story to tell.
 This story can be expressed through tasty culinary treats, inspiring view

 sheds, significant structures and historical landmarks, graceful wildlife, outdoor activities and festivals or other unique cultural qualities.
 Scenic byway status is a means for communities to connect with visitors and showcase what it is that makes their area so special.
 Scenic byway status can also conserve and enhance assets, attract tourism and provide an organized management approach to the multiple jurisdictions that makeup a byway corridor.

 National Scenic Byways

-The National Scenic Byways Program is a Discretionary Grant Program administered by the Federal Highway Administration (FHWA).
+The National Scenic Byways Program is administered by the Federal Highway Administration (FHWA).
 The program was established under the Intermodal Surface Transportation Efficiency Act of 1991 and prepares the way for the U.S. Secretary of Transportation to recognize certain roads as National Scenic Byways or All-American Roads.
 The designation of a National Scenic Byway or All-American Road is based on archaeological, cultural, historic, natural, recreational, and scenic intrinsic qualities.
 There are 150 designated byways in 46 states, including

 5 in Tennessee.
 These include:

 Sunset on the Tennessee River at Bruton Branch Recreation Area (Hardin County).